-Synopsis: This drill could be viewed as a team pepper type of exercise in that it focuses on keeping the ball in play rather than go for the point.
-In doing so, it focuses on several facets of ball control, with an element of problem-solving and potentially a strong dose of mental toughness work mixed in.
+Synopsis: This drill could be viewed as a team pepper type of exercise.
+By that I mean the aim is keeping the ball in play rather than go for the point.
+In doing so, it focuses on several facets of ball control.
+There is also an element of problem-solving and potentially a strong dose of mental toughness work mixed in.

-- Players can be required to rotate positions each time they send the ball across the net, or leave a setter in place and have everyone else rotate around them.
+- Players can be required to rotate positions each time they send the ball across the net.
+You could leave a setter and/or libero in place and have everyone else rotate around them.

-- If there are extra players, they can be subbed in in either a rotational or contact fashion (e.g. sub goes in for the hitter)
+- If there are extra players, you can sub them in either in a rotational or contact fashion (e.g. sub goes in for the hitter)

 - You can vary the number of successful reps required based on the level of the skill of your team.

-- With advanced teams you can require that the 10 reps be completed consecutively, meaning the ball only crosses the net 10 times.
+- With advanced teams you can require they complete the 10 reps consecutively.
+By that I mean the ball only crosses the net 10 times.
 With less advanced teams you can allow for faulty sequences where a team cannot execute a proper dig-set-hit, but keeps the rally going.
 In that case, you count the good sequences and don’t go back to zero unless the ball hits the floor.

-- The setter could be required to penetrate from back row if you are using just your actual setter(s).
+- Your could require setters to penetrate from back row if you use just your actual setter(s).

 - The setter can be required to block (if not penetrating as above).